R1sh1m/CineBook/README.md

 - A **C++ OOP analytics layer** with abstract report classes, polymorphic dispatch, and STL containers
 - A rich **ANSI terminal UI** — interactive seat maps, price breakdowns, booking receipts

 No SQLite.
 No PostgreSQL.
 No Python.
-Every byte on disk is managed by hand-written C.
+Every byte on disk is managed by the C program files.

 ---